-- \$10 copayment for office visits

-- \$10 copayment for generic

-- \$15 for brand name prescription drugs
+- \$10 copayment for office visits. - 10 copayment for a 30-day supply of generic prescription drugs (outpatient medications outside of clinical trial) - \$15 copayment for a 30-day supply of brand-name prescription drugs (outpatient medications outside of clinical trial)

-- Any item or service that is provided only to fulfill data collection and analysis needs and that is not used in the clinical management of the patient. - Coverage for clinical trials may be restricted to participating hospitals and physicians in California, unless the protocol for the trial is not provided in California. - Health care services that are customarily provided by the research sponsors free of charge for anyone enrolled in the trial. - Health care services that are otherwise not a benefit (other than those excluded on the basis that they are investigational or experimental). - Outpatient self-management training, education, and medical nutrition therapy necessary to enable a member to properly use the equipment, supplies, and medications as prescribed by the member's Alliance provider. - Podiatric devices to prevent or treat diabetes complications. - Provision of non-FDA-approved drugs or devices that are the subject of the trial. - Services other than health care services, such as travel, housing, and other non-clinical costs that a member may be charged due to participation in the trial.
+- Investigational item or service that is the subject of the qualifying clinical trial. - Any item or service associated with the qualifying clinical trial that is excluded from coverage under the Medi-Cal program - Any item or service that is provided only to individual to fulfill data collection and analysis needs for the qualifying clinical trial. - Non clinical expenses associated with the clinical trial that are not considered a covered service. - • - Health care services that are customarily provided by the research sponsors at no cost for anyone enrolled in the trial. - Health care services that are otherwise not a benefit (other than those excluded on the basis that they are investigational or experimental). - Outpatient self-management training, education, and medical nutrition therapy necessary to enable a member to properly use the equipment, supplies, and medications as prescribed by the member's Alliance provider. - Provision of non-FDA-approved drugs or devices that are the subject of the trial.